 Boxing is a sport like no other.
 Stick two people in a ring, put pride and money on the line, set them against each other and watch the sparks fly.
 It’s a sport where quite literally anything can happen and, as these five strange conclusions to boxing matches over the years prove, it quite often does...

 Riddick Bowe vs Elijah Tillery: The Renegade Trainer

 But the moment where it really got bonkers for Bowe was against Elijah Tillery at the Washington Convention Center in 1991.
 After the first round had ended, which Bowe dominated and floored his opponent, Tillery decided to taunt Bowe to which Bowe responded in kind with a punch to the face.
 Tillery, deciding that his fists weren’t enough, proceeded to kick Bowe repeatedly.
-Then it really kicked off.
+Then things really got nuts.

-Bowe battered poor Tillery hopelessly against the ropes before Bowe’s trainer, Rock Newman, decided to sneak behind Tillery, place him in a chokehold and then pull the fighter of the ring apron into the crowd.
+Bowe battered poor Tillery hopelessly against the ropes before Bowe’s trainer, Rock Newman, decided to sneak behind Tillery, place him in a chokehold and then pull the fighter off the ring apron and into the crowd.
 Tillery was eventually disqualified for his kick, giving Bowe the win.

 Steve McCarthy vs Tony Wilson: The Fighting Mum